America (2009 film): Screening

-The moving teledrama film of tragic but ultimately hopeful events of transformative healing based on a novel by E.R.
-Frank, premiered on Lifetime Television on February 28, 2009 against critical acclaim and was repeated on March 1 and 3, 2009 on the same channel.
+America premiered on Lifetime Television on February 28, 2009 against critical acclaim and was repeated on March 1 and 3, 2009 on the same channel.

 Its showing also led to public discussion about the system of foster care.
 Rosie O'Donnell explained the dilemma of "aging out of the foster care system" when young people in foster care are left out of the system when they reach 18 (21 in a few U.S. states), as all services are cut.
 O'Donnel; explains that most of these kids end up as homeless or in jail.

 DVD

 The DVD of the film was released on September 1, 2009.

 America (2002 novel)

 The film is based on America, a young adult novel written by E.R.
 Frank.
 It tells the story of America, a fifteen-year-old biracial boy who had gotten lost in the system.
 The author of the book, E.R.
 Frank, is herself a social worker.
 In an author's note at the end of the book, she says she has worked with many Americas over the years.